-3.8.
+3.10.
 Attendance requirements

-Attendance is recorded in every academic activity; number of medical certificate submissions and daily attendance percentage for the subjects are calculated.
-A student must maintain an 80% attendance or 65% with medical certificates attendance for classes (lectures, practical/clinical orientation programme and tutorial) and 100% for clinical/work-based placements to be eligible to sit for the examination of a course/subject unit.
-Attendance requirements for each degree programme are further described under the by-laws (Chapter 4, 5 and 6).
+Attendance is recorded in every academic activity; number of medical certificate submissions and daily attendance percentage for the course units are calculated.
+A student must maintain an 80% attendance for classes (lectures, practical and tutorial, orientation programme and for English programme) in all three-degree programmes.
+For the clinical/work-placements/industrial training to be eligible to sit for the examination of a course unit, both pharmacy and MLS students must maintain 80% attendance while nursing students must maintain 100% attendance.
+Attendance requirements for each degree programme are further described under the by-laws (Chapter 4, 5 and 6) and Guidelines for absenteeism and unbecoming conduct for Nursing Degree Programme (ANNEXURE 1).

-3.8.1.
+3.10.1.
 Medical certificates

 If a student is unable to attend lectures and/or practical classes due to an illness he/she should inform the university medical officer within a week.
 If a student wishes he/she can get medical assistance from a government or a private doctor, the University Medical Officer should also approve the medical certificates issued by them.
-Further details of submission of medical certificates are mentioned in the General Rules and Regulations set by the University of Ruhuna (ANNEX 1).
+Further details of submission of medical certificates are mentioned in the General Rules and Regulations set by the University of Ruhuna (ANNEXURE 2).

-3.9.
-By-law of the University and Rules and Regulations for students in University of Ruhuna
+3.11.
+By-law of the University and rules and regulations for students in University of Ruhuna

 University by-law will be distributed among the students at registration.
 All students should abide to the by-laws of the University of Ruhuna.
-Furthermore, students should follow and abide to the General Rules and Regulations set by the University of Ruhuna (ANNEX 1) and Guidelines for Prohibition of Ragging and other forms of Violence in Educational Institutions (ANNEX 2).
+Furthermore, students should follow and abide to the General Rules and Regulations set by the University of Ruhuna (ANNEXURE 2) and Guidelines for Prohibition of Ragging and other forms of Violence in Educational Institutions (ANNEXURE 3).

-3.10.
-By-laws of Degree Programmes
+3.12.
+By-laws of degree programmes